ci1xgk/Fellowship_Webpage/LISFLOOD8.0.md

 A selection of case studies are presented to instruct users on how to set up and run the DG2/FV1/ACC solvers for LISFLOOD-FP 8.0.
 These studies can also be useful to identify the most optimal DG2 configuration for the targetted type of flood modelling application.

 #### [1.
 Merewether urban flooding](./Merewether.md)
-This case study [(Smith et al. 2017)](https://www.tandfonline.com/doi/abs/10.1080/15715124.2016.1193510) is used to explain how set up and run LISFLOOD-FP for beginners using eiher of the DG2, FV1 and ACC two-dimensional hydrodynamic sovler on the CPU or the GPU.
+This case study [(Smith et al. 2017)](https://www.tandfonline.com/doi/abs/10.1080/15715124.2016.1193510) is used to explain how set up and run LISFLOOD-FP for beginners using any of the DG2, FV1 and ACC two-dimensional hydrodynamic solvers on the CPU or the GPU.

 #### [ 2.
 Dam-break wave over an urban area.](./25_Blocks.md)
 This case study [(Soares-Frazao and Zech 2008)](https://www.tandfonline.com/doi/abs/10.3826/jhr.2008.3164) is aimed to demonstrate when local slope limiting with DG2 should be applied.